Back to Insights

 Most companies only engage at step 5.
 The companies that consistently win engage at steps 2 and 3.

-For SLED markets, the equivalent is the Capital Improvement Plan (CIP) or annual budget document.
-Cities, counties, and school districts publish these publicly, and they contain line items for upcoming technology purchases, infrastructure projects, and service contracts.
-The challenge is that there is no centralized portal for SLED budgets.
-You would need to check individual agency websites, which is why b2g market intel platforms that aggregate this data are so valuable.
+The SLED equivalent of a procurement forecast is the Capital Improvement Plan (CIP) or annual budget document.
+Cities, counties, and school districts publish these publicly, and they contain line items for upcoming technology purchases, infrastructure projects, and service contracts, often years before a solicitation exists.

-4.Step 2: Respond to Sources Sought Notices and RFIs
+4.Step 2: Respond to RFIs

 See which agencies are planning purchases in your category right now